namishh/com/content/blog/devlogs/pico.md

 ![https://u.cubeupload.com/namishhhh/dc8Screenshot20251103at.png](https://u.cubeupload.com/namishhhh/dc8Screenshot20251103at.png)

 We are actually not "drawing rectangles" here, PICO-8 gives us this built-in function called `PSET` which can be used to set the color of a specific pixel.
-It is not possilbe to draw `1x1` rectangles using PICO-8's rectangle function
+It is not possible to draw `1x1` rectangles using PICO-8's rectangle function

 Now to add life to these stars, we can apply some techniques: